-The starting point is approximately 20 m from the middle dumbbell.
-An imaginary line segment is formed parallel with the line of dumbbells approximately 10 m from the starting point, and 10 m from the row of dumbbells.
-The imaginary line segment is pointed out with 2 little markings not less than 10 metres from each other (with short visible pieces of tape (10-20 cm), chalk, small cones or half spheres, pieces of pipe or tubes (10-20 cm), etc.).
+An imaginary line segment is formed, parallel with the line of dumbbells approximately 10 m from the starting point, and 10 m from the row of dumbbells.
+The imaginary line segment is pointed out with 2 little markings not less than 10 meters from each other (with short visible pieces of tape (10-20 cm), chalk, small cones or half spheres, pieces of pipe or tubes (10-20 cm), etc.).
 The markings should be visible for the judge and handler but not so that they disturb the dog / are conspicuous to the dog.

 The steward places the three dumbbells.
-They are always placed in the same order (from left to right or right to left) and in the same position (horizontal or vertical) for all competitors of the competition/class 3.
+They are always placed in the same order (from left to right or right to left) and in the same position (horizontal or vertical) for all competitors of the competition/Class 3.
 The dumbbells should be placed at least 3 m from the borders of the ring.
 See figure below.

-Figure Exercise 3.7 The dumbbells may be placed vertically or horizontally.
+Figure: Exercise 3.7 - The dumbbells may be placed vertically or horizontally, and must be placed at least 3 m from the ring borders.

-The handler and dog stand at the starting point facing the middle dumbbell at the distance of 20 metres.
+The handler and dog stand at the starting point facing the middle dumbbell at a distance of 20 meters.
 The start of the exercise is announced.
 The steward walks to place the dumbbells as described, for all competitors from the same direction.
-The handler sends the dog towards the middle dumbbell and after it has passed the 10-metre line segment, commands it to stand.
+The handler sends the dog towards the middle dumbbell and after it has passed the 10-meter line segment, commands it to stand.
 The handler can give the stand command at any point after the dog has passed the 10-metre line.
+The dog should stop before having passed the line of dumbbells.
 If the dog stops before the 10-metre line segment, it must be redirected to pass the line segment.
 This drops the grade.

-After ~ 3 seconds the handler is informed which dumbbell (the right, the left or the middle dumbbell) should be retrieved.
+When the dog has been stopped and stood (~ 3 seconds), the handler is informed which dumbbell (left, middle or right) should be retrieved ("left/middle/right command").
 The dog should retrieve and deliver the dumbbell correctly.
-The directing command (right/left/middle) and the retrieve command should follow each other without a break in between, thus a late retrieve command will be interpreted as a second command.
+The handler's directing command (left/middle/right) and the retrieve command should follow each other without a break in between, thus a late retrieve command will be interpreted as a second command.

-Emphasis should be on the dog's willingness to retrieve, to follow the directive commands and stop command, the dog's tempo and taking the shortest way to the correct dumbbell.
-Showing the dog directions or touching the dog at the starting point will lead to failing of the exercise (=0).
-(Hand touch, dog touching handler, is allowed, see general directions)
+Emphasis should be on the dog's willingness to retrieve, to follow the directive commands and stop command, the dog's tempo, running reasonably straight forward before the stop command and taking the shortest way to the correct dumbbell.

+Showing the dog directions or touching the dog at the starting point will lead to failing of the exercise (= 0) (see general guidelines § 20 & 53, hand touch).